BL0CK-X/theblockchainapi-javascript-wrapper/README.md

 # Pricing

-<b>Each user receives 500 free credits.
-Each user can call endpoints that cost 0 credits up to 50 requests/min before being rate-limited.
-Thereafter, they can upgrade to have a higher rate limit. </b>
+<b>Each user receives 100 free credits.
+Each user can call endpoints that cost 0 credits up to 50 requests/min before being rate-limited.</b> Thereafter, they can upgrade to have a higher rate limit.
+The purpose of this is to act like a free trial -- not to function like a freemium model where one can stay on the free tier indefinitely.

 You can learn more about our pricing <a href=\"https://dashboard.blockchainapi.com/billing\" target=\"_blank\">here</a>.